LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-earl-flute-horace-andy-peter-judas/index.md

 banner: []
 description: >-
   The last few Sunday Jams have stuck along a reggae, roots &amp; dub feel.
-This week is no different as I&#39;ve chosen Peter &amp; Judas by Earl Flute &amp;
+This week is no different as I;ve chosen Peter &amp; Judas by Earl Flute &amp;
   Horace Andy.
 Earl Flute is a famous reggae guitarist / singer &amp; Horace Andy a famous Songwriter.
 Peter &amp; Judas is a Sunday anthem without a [...]Read More...